Team-oriented mindset in business: Skills needed, characteristics and leadership

-Being team oriented means working in a team while making the well-being of the team your focus.
-Coordinating well with your team members, co-operating with them, even tolerating them, all counts towards this.
+Being team-oriented means working in a team while making the well-being of the team your focus.
+A simple definition of this could be a person who strives to do the best for the team.
+Teamwork skills such as coordinating well with your team members, co-operating with them, even tolerating them, all counts towards this.
+These skills are often looked at by employers when hiring.
 It's not only doing the task assigned to you.
 Rather, it is doing the task with others in your team, in a manner that benefits everyone.

 Individuals should realize the purpose of the team.
 The ideals that the team works with, the goals of the founding members, all should be default to an individual working for the team.
 During the initial orientation of a member, try to explain to them the principles that the team work with.
 Make sure they understand that they are now a part of the ecosystem.
 Also let them know their place in upholding the values.

 2. Giving responsibility and encouraging good communication practices